serkanalgl/hydro-raindrop-java/README.md

 ### Recommended

 Current version is 1.0.0-SNAPSHOT.
-Will be published in maven central after release. (it depends hydro raindrop api)
+Will be published in maven central after release.

 ### Manual